A beginner guide to deploy Rails application to Heroku

 - Once you’ve verified that the Heroku command-line interface is installed, use the Heroku command to log in and add your SSH key.

-- Finally, use the Heroku create command to create a place on the Heroku servers for the app to live.
+- Finally, use heroku create command to create a place on the Heroku servers for the app to live.

 $ heroku create

-- To deploy the application using Git to push the master branch up to Heroku.
+- To deploy the application use Git to push the master branch up to Heroku.